 For the hunting community, Angela has also created some impressive game pictures.
 Her red stag print Challenger depicts a rutting stag in all his glory, while her grouse print Featherweight Championship describes the antics of two lecking black grouse.This minimalist artwork is an excellent example of an artist displaying how sometimes less-is-more.

 Angela also has a large variety of specialist sheep breeds from which to choose.
-For her specimen rams she selects the models carefully, using only championship winning stock.
+For her specimen rams she selects the models she uses very carefully, using only championship winning stock.
 While her sheep flock compositions also reflect the great care taken in choosing the subjects in these more relaxed studies.
 The Sheep Gallery also features a large diversity of breeds: from the classic Scottish black-face through to the more unusual features of the Suffolk, beltex, texel and blue-faced Leicester sheep varieties.

 Print Quality Angela's print range is manufactured to her own specifications in the workshops which are part of her gallery.
 She and her husband insist on working to their own high standards as opposed to letting cost dictate the quality of their reproductions.
-Therefore, when you buy a print from Angela Davidson Art, you can be assured you will not only be receiving a reproduction of the highest quality, but also one which has passed the ultimate test and gained the blessing of the artist.
+Therefore, when you buy a print from Angela Davidson Art, you can be assured you will not only be receiving a reproduction of the highest quality, but also one which has passed the ultimate test and gained both the blessing of the signature of the artist.

 Angela Davidson's print range is only ever reproduced on Somerset Enhanced Velvet Fine Art Paper.
 This fantastic paper is manufactured in England by St Cuthbert's Mill Ltd, Wells, Somerset.